RRead91/cypress-empactis-techtest/README.md

 # cypress-empactis-techtest

-This repo contains a technical test demonstration of Cypress using the
+This repo contains a technical test demonstration of Cypress

 ## Setup